tmeechh/Ecommerce-website-using-react-/README.md

-An E-commerce website using react , css, tailwind , and javascript  that has full functionality such as create account, login, logout . ad to cart e.t.c
+An E-commerce website using react , css, tailwind , and javascript  that has full functionality such as create account, login, logout, add to cart, remove from cart, e.t.c